Enter to Win My Take Care of You Gift Pack giveaway!

 3. Turn the plastic tub on its side and drill a series of aeration holes in the side of the tub.
 Drill slow/low power so you don’t crack the tub.

 Lisa didn’t listen to me about drilling slowly and that’s why some of her holes are a little wonky.
-I had to manage this project by watching her through the patio door from inside the house while Lisa worked on the patio because I refuse to wear Doggles.
+I had to manage this project by watching her through the patio door from inside the house while Lisa worked on the patio because I refuse to wear these sweet Doggles.
 She’s all about that safety thing.

 4. Put the lid on the tub to stabilize it and drill a series of aeration holes in the lid.